Washington State Department of Corrections: Contraband

 The WADOC Intelligence and Investigations Unit asked the FBI to become involved in the investigation of employee contraband smuggling at WADOC's Monroe Correctional Complex smuggling in December 2015.
 A correctional officer was arrested on September 29, 2016.
 FBI agents determined the officer was accepting bribes of up to $1,000 to smuggle contraband into the prison.

-In August 2016 a 23-year-old incarcerated man at Monroe Correctional Complex died from a drug overdose, causing renewed concerns statewide about contraband entering WADOC prisons.

 Sustainability in Prisons Project

 At Cedar Creek Corrections Center in 2003, the Washington State Department of Corrections and The Evergreen State College founded the Sustainability in Prisons Project (SPP).
 Dan Pacholke was Cedar Creek Correctional Center's superintendent at the time, and started composting and water catchment programs to save money and create meaningful work for the men incarcerated at the minimum security facility.
 Dr. Nalini Nadkarni, a member of the faculty at Evergreen, asked for incarcerated people to join her in a study to grow native mosses, and Cedar Creek welcomed her proposal.
 From here, the partnership between Evergreen and WADOC strengthened and expanded.
 In the decade plus since, SPP has expanded to several other WADOC prisons.
 Incarcerated people raise endangered species and carry out impressive composting operations using recycled construction materials.